florath/wvw-covid19-datapool/Readme.rst

 And a third example: The German RKI data contains only the cases which were transmitted electronically.
-Data which is transmitted by snail mail or by fax is currently not included because this would exceed the capacity of the RKI.
+Data which is transmitted by snail mail or by fax is currently not included (because this would exceed the capacity of the RKI?).
 Therefore complete regions might have much higher numbers.